Take it or leave it…

 They are both an upgraded search engine that will be much more efficient to the basic linkedin search to look into the linkedin database.

-They also offer additional features that make recruiting and prospecting easier.
+They also offer additional features that make recruiting and linkedin prospecting easier.

-Linkedin Sales Navigator and Linkedin Recruiter are two linkedin premium services that both offers several levels of memberships.
+Linkedin Sales Navigator and Linkedin Recruiter are two linkedin premium products that both offers several levels of memberships.